digitalrightswatch/digitalrightswatch.org.au/content/blog/2015-10-29-australian-court-holds-google-is-responsible-for-linking-to-defamatory-websites.md

 Since it was not possible to get harmful or abusive comments removed from the source, Dr Duffy instead asked Google to remove the links from its search results.
 Google removed some of these links, but only from its Australian domain ([google.com.au][4]), and it left many of them active.

 This [latest court decision][5] is a big win for Dr Duffy.
-The court found that once Google was alerted to the defamatory material, it was then under an obligation to act to censor its search results and prevent further harm to Dr Duffy’s reputation.
+The court found that once Google was alerted to the defamatory material, it was then under an obligation to act to censor its search results and prevent further harm to Dr Duffy's reputation.

 This case is not yet over.
 It now goes back to court on on November 3 to establish damages that Google may be ordered to pay.
 Google may also choose to appeal to the High Court.

 ## Jurisdictional uncertainty

 This case highlights a complex jurisdiction problem: this case was against Google Inc, a US company, not Google Australia.
-Dr Duffy lost a case against Google Australia several years ago, because the court found that the search giant’s Australian arm had no effective control over search results.
+Dr Duffy lost a case against Google Australia several years ago, because the court found that the search giant's Australian arm had no effective control over search results.

 Essentially, transnational corporations like Google are able to structure their operations to benefit from US law, which provides them with much greater protection.
-Google’s Australian arm handles support and sales, but does not operate the search engine itself.
+Google's Australian arm handles support and sales, but does not operate the search engine itself.

 In the United States, the First Amendment protects publishers, unless the plaintiff can show that the publisher deliberately acted maliciously.